Rytrox/Spicy/README.md

 Spicy is an Utils-Library for Spigot-Developer to improve their Spigot-Plugins.

 # Installation
-To install and use Spicy in Maven, you simply have to download this repository and install it on your local Maven-Repository with `mvn clean install`.
+To install and use Spicy in Maven, you simply need to include our Nexus-Repository and add the Library.

 Currently, Spicy uses Java 17 and Spigot 1.18.2, so make sure to install that first.

-After the installation you can use it like any other Maven-Repository:
 ```xml
 <repositories>
     ...